openshift-psap/blog-microshift-gpus/README.md

 	Subsystem: NVIDIA Corporation Device [10de:1532]
 ```

-## Remove the Nouveau kernel Driver module (otherwise the Nvidia driver will not load), then install the Nvidia Driver and reboot (Step 3)
+## Remove the Nouveau kernel Driver module (otherwise the Nvidia driver will fail to initialize the GPU), then install the Nvidia Driver and reboot (Step 3)
 At this point in time the "latest" pre-compiled kernel modules for the Nvidia drivers support kernel version 4.18.0-372.32.1, as shown in [Nvidia's precompiled kmod driver package table](https://developer.download.nvidia.com/compute/cuda/repos/rhel8/x86_64/precompiled/), so "latest" is chosen here.
 ```bash
 # echo 'blacklist nouveau' >> /etc/modprobe.d/blacklist.conf